ryanmaclean/cs50/readme.md

 Pushing the code:
 'git push origin master'

+Adding files:
+'git add .'

+Making a commit:
+'git commit' -> then type a commit in Vi, followed by ':wq'

 #Brew
 I'm also using the amazing Homebrew (http://brew.sh) in order to manage packages for the course.